Box-ball system: soliton and tree decomposition of excursions: Abstract

 \section{Abstract}

-We review combinatorial properties of solitons of the Box-Ball system introduced by Takahashi and Satsuma.
+We review combinatorial properties of solitons of the Box-Ball system introduced by Takahashi and Satsuma in 1990 \cite{TS}.
 Starting with several definitions of the system, we describe ways to identify solitons and review a proof of the conservation of the solitons under the dynamics.
-Ferrari, Nguyen, Rolla and Wang proposed a soliton decomposition of an excursion over the current minima of the walk representative of a ball configuration.
-Building on this approach, we propose a new soliton decomposition which is equivalent to the classical branch decomposition of the tree associated to the excursion.
-When the ball occupation numbers are independent Bernoulli variables of parameter $\lambda<1/2$, the representative is a simple random walk with negative drift $2\lambda-1$ and infinitely many excursions.
-The soliton decomposition of that walk consists on independent double-infinite vectors of iid geometric random variables, property shared by the branch decomposition of the excursion trees of the random walk.
+Ferrari, Nguyen, Rolla and Wang 2018 \cite{FNRW} proposed a soliton decomposition of a configuration into a family of vectors, one for each soliton size.
+Based on this decompositions, the authors \cite{fg18} propose a family of measures on the set of excursions which induces invariant distributions for the Box-Ball System.
+Furthermore, we propose a new soliton decomposition which is equivalent to a branch decomposition of the tree associated to the excursion, see Le Gall \cite{MR942038}.
+A ball configuration distributed as independent Bernoulli variables of parameter $\lambda<1/2$ is in correspondence with a simple random walk with negative drift $2\lambda-1$ and infinitely many excursions over the local minima.
+In this case the soliton decomposition of the walk consists on independent double-infinite vectors of iid geometric random variables \cite{fg18}.
+We show that this property is shared by the branch decomposition of the excursion trees of the random walk and discuss a corresponding construction of a Geometric branching process with independent but not identically distributed Geometric random variables.

 {\em Keywords}: Box-Ball system, solitons, excursions, planar trees.

 {\em AMS 2010 Subject Classification}: 37B15, 37K40, 60C05, 82C23.